-And a huge number of people are doing it, with one in five homes moving electricity supplier for cheaper bills last year, and around two-thirds of switches were to small or medium suppliers, away from larger provides (classified as Bulb, British Gas, EDF, E.On/NPower, Octopus, Ovo/SSE and Scottish Power).
+And a huge number of people are doing it, with nearly 3 million customers moving electricity suppliers for cheaper bills in the first half of 2021.
+Around two-thirds of switches were to small or medium suppliers, away from larger provides (classified as Bulb, British Gas, EDF, E.On/NPower, Octopus, Ovo/SSE and Scottish Power).

 There’s no difference to your power supply or use

-A lot of the reluctance is around worry about the quality of the gas and electricity you’ll get.
+A lot of the reluctance is down to worry about the quality of the gas and electricity you’ll get.
 Well, you can relax, as there’s no difference to what comes through the pipes and wires.